 And here’s a more detailed summary:

-ESP32 Functions
+ESP32 functions

-- Networking: The module’s Wi-Fi Antenna and dual-core enables embedded devices to connect to routers and transmit data.
+- Networking: The module’s Wi-Fi antenna and dual core enables embedded devices to connect to routers and transmit data.

-- P2P Connectivity: Creates direct communication between different ESPs and other devices using IoT P2P connectivity.
+- P2P connectivity: Creates direct communication between different ESPs and other devices using IoT P2P connectivity.

 ESP32 Applications